 Yelapa is on the southern shore of the Bahia de Banderas, about 25km southwest of Puerto Vallarta, Mexico, on the Pacific Ocean.
 While it feels like an island since it is isolated from other villages, it is actually on the mainland along the edge of a bay.

-We visited Yelapa as part of our Family Year Out, which we started with Six Weeks in Mexico.
+We visited Yelapa as part of our Family Year Out, which we started with six weeks in Mexico.
 At the time our girls were 4 and 7 years old.
+We stayed in Puerto Vallarta, don’t miss our guide to getting around Puerto Vallarta, and tips on what to do (and not do) when you visit.

 What is Yelapa Known For?